saich9424/SOEN-691-PROJECT/README.md

   * <b>total_reviews :</b> number of votes given to particular restaurant <br />
     * We have chosen this column to put thresold for minimum number of votes.
 If the restaurant have total     reviews less than five. we have filtered them out.

-* Reviews.csv : The rating scale is [1, 5].
-It has more than 1400k rows where each row represents the review and rating given by the user.
-Looking at the the number of restaurants and reviews, we think it is enough to be considered for big data.
+* <b>Reviews.csv : </b> This dataset contains more than 1400k rows where each row represents the review and rating given by the user.
+The rating scale is [1, 5].
+We are interrested in below given columns.
   * <b>user_id :</b> unique Id for user. <br />
     * We have chosen this column to uniquly identify users.
   * <b>user_rating :</b> rating given by a user to the restaurant. <br />